Contract Instructor Teaching Opportunities:

 Includes: Experiential Learning Activity

-Prerequisite(s): fourth year standing in Bachelor of Production and Design or Bachelor of Journalism.
+Prerequisite(s): fourth-year standing in the Bachelor of Media and Design or Bachelor of Journalism programs

 Modality: In-person